-James Maddren is a highly gifted drummer who has in recent years become the ‘first call’ drummer of choice amongst the younger and even more established generation of jazz musicians in the UK.
-Known for a musical maturity beyond his years compounded with a stand-out technique, Maddren was born in Horsham, Sussex, where at age 11 started school at Christ’s Hospital performing in many contrasting bands and orchestras.
-It was this foundation that would provide James the palette for his great awareness and exposure to many different genres of music and schools of drumming.
-In 2004, while still at school, he traveled to London to study with one of Europe’s top multi-instrumentalists Jim Hart, who Maddren cites as a significant early influence and inspiration.
-Having left CH in summer 2005, he went on to study jazz percussion at the Royal Academy of Music, with Martin France as his drum tutor.
+James Maddren is a London, UK-based drummer and composer who hails from Horsham, Sussex, where at age 11 started school at Christ’s Hospital performing in many contrasting bands and orchestras.
+In 2004 while still at school he traveled to London to study with one of Europe’s top multi-instrumentalists, Jim Hart, who Maddren cites as a significant early influence and inspiration.
+Having left CH in summer 2005, he went on to study jazz percussion at the Royal Academy of Music with Martin France as his drum tutor.
 Graduating in 2009 with a 1st class degree James was also given ‘The Principal’s Award For Outstanding Studentship’.
-He enjoys listening to and performing all kinds of music, which he does with authentic authority.
-He has shared the stage with many artists and ensembles, including the Gwilym Simcock Trio, Kit Downes Trio, Marc Copland/Stan Sulzman quartet, the Mark McKnight Organ Quartet featuring Seamus Blake, Ivo Neame Qt, Phil Donkin, Will Vinson, Martin Speake quartet, Phronesis, Jonathan Bratoeff Quartet, and Tangent.